dmd-program/dmd-100-sp18/projects/ritual/develop_test_and_iterate.md

 ![Double Diamond Develop Phase graphic](/assets/dd-process-develop-1200px@2x.png)

-# Develop: Test and Iterate
+# Develop: Test and review

 Now that your prototype is done, it is time to participate in feedback.
 You will be assigned a few prototypes to review.
 Your prototype will also be reviewed by your classmates.
 This is an opportunity to practice receiving and interpreting feedback.
 A critique of your work might be stressful at first, but it is one of the most common, and useful processes in design.